 The British Engines Community Fund was founded some years ago, as a way of our employees and our management team working together to provide support to groups and projects in the north east community.
 By involving our staff in this process, we ensure that these are causes that are close to the hearts of our employees and that require support to grow and develop our communities in the future.

 British Engines is also proud to be supporting the Greggs Foundation Breakfast Club Programme which aims to help primary school children get a nutritious start to their school day.
 Every school supported is provided with fresh bread from their nearest Greggs shop, and a grant to support start-up and ongoing costs.

-British Engines take its responsibilities as part of the wider manufacturing/engineering sector very seriously and recognises the role it can play in developing, growing and innovating by sharing best practice and working together for the wider good.
+British Engines takes its responsibilities as part of the wider manufacturing and engineering sector very seriously and recognises the role it can play in developing, growing and innovating by sharing best practice and working together for the wider good.

 We actively encourage our employees to represent industry on panels, in groups and institutions.
-We have representatives on the following: NOF Energy, Engineering Employers’ Federation, BVAA, Subsea North East and the Manufacturing Advisory Service.
+We have representatives on the following: NOF Energy, Engineering Employers’ Federation, BVAA, Manufacturing Advisory Service, Subsea North East and Subsea UK.

 As well as encouraging take up of STEM subjects to ensure the future supply of engineering talent (see community above), our industry relies on the development of new technologies for future generations.

 Our sector, like all sectors, relies heavily on its network of suppliers, and it is therefore important to engage the supply chain in our businesses, so that they develop with us.
 Our expectation of the supply chain is high due to the environments we work in e.g. subsea, hazardous areas; to this end we monitor performance together and improve technical and production capability as we grow together.